SchuyBlu/KIUEdit/docs/WEAPON_IDS.md

-# Weapons
+# Weapon Names

-This page will cover how the game stores each weapon in a save file.
-There are a few things to note to get started:
+This page will cover how the game stores each weapon IDs in a save file.
+There are a few things to note to get started.

 - Weapons are stored linearly from offset `0x670`.
 - Weapons are stored in sections of 32 bytes, though most is empty space.